HypeCheck

 Red Flags to Watch For

-• Boron toxicity is a real risk — high doses can cause nausea, vomiting, kidney damage, and reproductive harm; the safe upper limit for boron is 20 mg/day for adults.
+• High doses of boron compounds can cause nausea, vomiting, diarrhea, and in severe cases kidney damage — upper tolerable intake for boron is 20 mg/day for adults.

 Products Containing Sodium Tetraborate Anhydrous